 **Values are recorded as means ± SEM (n = 5).

 *Values are statistically significant (p < 0.05) in relation to control.
-One-way ANOVA follow by Tukey post-hoc Multiple Comparison tests.
+One-way ANOVA followed by Tukey post-hoc Multiple Comparison tests.

 Table 2b: Effects of ELENL on spontaneous motor activity in open-field test